admaloch-dos/photo-invoice-search-tool/README.md

 </ul>
 <h2>Takeaways:</h2>
 <p>Building this command prompt tool was a challenging yet rewarding experience.
 It was my first foray into creating a tool of this nature, and it provided valuable learning opportunities.
 The tool has proven to be highly useful, with a demonstrable increase in efficiency for the photo lab staff.</p>

+<p>Note: The Florida Department of State prioritizes security, and version control software is not allowed, limiting the visibility of detailed Git history for this project.</p>